Engineering Consulting Contract: Everything You Need to Know

 During the interview, the hiring manager will likely ask you to walk them through your thought process of solving a problem.
 This often takes the form of a whiteboard problem where you'll receive a coding problem and a marker and be asked to quickly solve the problem.
 In these situations, your problem-solving process is more important than actually getting the correct answer.

 If you need help with an engineering consulting contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.